Memorandum of Association (MoA) Explained: Advantages and Disadvantages for Pvt Ltd Companies

 Advantages of Memorandum of Association (MoA)

-• Objectives: This legal document specifies all the objectives and activities which can be taken by a company in an authorized manner.
+• It specifies all the objectives and activities which can be taken by the company in an authorized manner.
+So, whenever the members of a company are confused about the business objectives and authorized activities, they can use MoA for reference.

-• Capital Requirements: The company’s authorized share capital is specified by MoA which helps the potential investors to understand the company’s potential size and
+• The company’s authorized share capital is specified by MoA.
+This helps the potential investors to understand the company’s potential size.

-• Protection of shareholders’ Rights: MoA being a legal document which states all the rights and obligations of the shareholders helps to protect the shareholders’ interest.
-It also prevents unauthorized activities or decisions which can compromise the shareholders’ rights or company’s image.
+• MoA, being a legal document which states all the rights and obligations of the shareholders, helps to protect the shareholders’ interest.
+It also prevents unauthorized activities or decisions which can compromise the shareholders’ rights or damage the company’s reputation.

 Disadvantages of Memorandum of Association (MoA)

-• Restrictive Nature: MoA is restrictive in nature since it specifies all the objectives and activities that can be undertaken by the company.
+• MoA is restrictive in nature since it outlines all the objectives and permissible activities that can be undertaken by the company.
 This might prevent or limit the company from enabling new opportunities or exploring new markets.

-• Difficult to Change/Alter: MoA is a legal document and therefore, it is difficult to alter or change it.
-Changes or modifications can only be done after receiving approval from the shareholders and the relevant authorities, which can be a time consuming and complicated process.
+• Since MoA is a legal document, it is difficult to alter or change it.
+Changes or modifications can only be done after receiving approval from the shareholders and the relevant authorities, which can be a time-consuming and complicated process.

-• Costly: Getting the MoA drafted and then registered can be expensive, especially in case of legal assistance.
+• Getting the MoA drafted and then registered can be heavy on the pocket, especially in case of legal assistance.

 Conclusion